 San Francisco, California

 The most popular place to admire cherry blossoms in San Francisco is, appropriately, the Japanese Tea Garden, a small two-hectare corner of Golden Gate Park which traces its history back to the 1894 World’s Fair.
 As well as its tea house, pagoda and moon bridge, the garden is famed for its flowering cherries, azaleas, camellias and a variety of dwarf species of trees.
 (Note that the height of cherry blossoms typically coincides with the floral display at the park’s Queen Wilhelmina Tulip Garden.)
-The official cherry blossom celebration, Northern California Cherry Blossom Festival takes place from 13 to 21 April 2019 at the Japantown Peace Plaza, a 15-minute drive from the tea garden, and hosts a crowded program of events including musical performances, cooking demonstrations and workshops on bonsai, Japanese calligraphy, martial arts and more.
+The official cherry blossom celebration, Northern California Cherry Blossom Festival takes place from 11 to 12 April 2020 an from 18 to 19 April 2020 at the Japantown Peace Plaza, a 15-minute drive from the tea garden, and hosts a crowded program of events including musical performances, cooking demonstrations and workshops on bonsai, Japanese calligraphy, martial arts and more.

 Blooms typically peak mid-March to mid-April